-Readinission, 2 Announcement Dear Brothers and Sisters in the Lord: As you are aware, some time ago our fellow-member was excommunicated from the church of Christ because of his persistence is a serious and offensive sin without any token of genuine repentance.
-As a corgregation, it has been our prayer that God would use this excommunication as the extreme remedy to bring him to conversion.
-We thankfully announce that the Lord has answered our prayers, and we rejoice in the blessed result of Christian discipline and with joy we announce that in n- nce ts is ¶ Afterwards, if no hindrance occur, the minister shall proceed to the readmission of the excommunicated sinner according to the following form Readmission Dear Brothers and Sisters: It is known to you that, who was excommunicated, ha requested to be readmitted to the communion of Christ and his church.
-Since no one has presented any valid reason why this restoration should not take place, we now proceed with gladness to receive our brother again into the place. e te church of Jesus Christ.
-Our Lord teaches us in Matthew 18 that those who have been excommunicated from the life and fellowship of the church are not deprived of a hope of salvation, for in the way of faith and repentance sinners may one more be set free from the bonds of condemnation.
-God even declares in hi Word that he takes no pleasure in the death of the wicked but rather that he should turn from his way and live (Ezek.
+Announcement Dear Brothers and Sisters in the Lord: As you are aware, some time ago our fellow-member was excommunicated from the church of Christ because of his persistence in a serious and offensive sin without any token of genuine repentance.
+As a congregation, it has been our prayer that God would use this excommunication as the extreme remedy to bring him to conversion.
+We thankfully announce that the Lord has answered our prayers, and we rejoice in the blessed results of Christian discipline and with joy we announce that has repented and expressed his desire to be restored to fellowship with Christ and his people.
+According to God's command, we are to receive back joyfully those who repent of their sins, and so, if there are no lawful objections, this readmission will be celebrated on Meanwhile, let us praise the Lord for the favor shown this poor sinner and ask God to perfect his powerful work of grace in him to his eternal salvation.
+Amen. $\P$ Afterwards, if no hindrance occur, the minister shall proceed to the readmission of the excommunicated sinner according to the following form: Readmission Dear Brothers and Sisters: It is known to you that, who was excommunicated, has requested to be readmitted to the communion of Christ and his church.
+Since no one has presented any valid reason why this restoration should not take place, we now proceed with gladness to receive our brother again into the church of Jesus Christ.
+Our Lord teaches us in Matthew 18 that those who have been excommunicated from the life and fellowship of the church are not deprived of all hope of salvation, for in the way of faith and repentance sinners may once more be set free from the bonds of condemnation.
+God even declares in his Word that he takes no pleasure in the death of the wicked but rather that he should turn from his way and live (Ezek.
 18; Luke 15).
-Likewise, the church always hopes for the conversion of those who have fallen into gross sin and it ready to receive back the penitent, which is in keeping with what the apostl Paul teaches us in 1 Corinthians 5.
-Therefore, all who truly repent should not doubt in any way that the Lord receives them in grace, as Christ assures us If you forgive the sins of anyone, they are forgiven" and "whatever you loos on earth shall be loosed in heaven (John 20:23; Matt.
-16:19). ill is he is le ot

-\\\\\, please stand now, and in the presence of God and his people respond to the following questions:
+Likewise, the church always hopes for the conversion of those who have fallen into gross sin and is ready to receive back the penitent, which is in keeping with what the apostle Paul teaches us in 1 Corinthians 5.
+Therefore, all who truly repent should not doubt in any way that the Lord receives them in grace, as Christ assures us: If you forgive the sins of anyone, they are forgiven" and "whatever you loose on earth shall be loosed in heaven (John 20:23; Matt.
+16:19).
+20120, 11200, 20120, 112000 10117).
+Confession , please stand now, and in the presence of God and his people respond to the following questions: First : Do you declare before God and his church that your are truly sorry for your sin,